 - OEM System Locked Preinstallation

 - Installation Notes

 Windows 7 SP1 – Retail and Commercial OEM Download Links

-To overcome this nuisance one can use Jan Krohn’s Microsoft Windows and Office .iso Downloader Tool.
-This is a utility that essentially fixes the flawed user interface allowing the generation of proper download links without the need to input your product key.
-These Download Links are to untouched .iso files stored on Microsoft’s servers.
+Jan Krohn’s Microsoft Windows and Office .iso Downloader Tool is a utility that essentially fixed the flawed user interface of Microsoft’s software download page allowing the generation of proper download links.

 English File Sizes and Checksums